graft-project/graft-white-paper/graft-white-paper-1.02/graft-white-paper-1.02.md

 There are several payout options: graftcoins, original cryptocurrency,  other cryptocurrency, or local fiat currency (Table 3).
 For each of these options, there are payout broker services available on Graft.
 When the merchant selects the methods of payment they want to accept and the payout method, the Graft Point of Sale application will prompt with all available broker services options - depending on merchant identity and location attributes - so the merchant can sign up for all desirable broker services.
 If more than one payout broker service available for the same type of exchange and selected by merchant, the Graft Point of Sale app will automatically select the best offer during the transaction execution.

-**Table 3:** Examples of Variety of Accepted methods of Payments and Payoffs
+**Table 3:** Examples of Variety of Accepted methods of Payments and Payouts

 Payment method selected by customer | Payout method selected by merchant | Accept Broker | Payout Broker | Additional Fees
 --- | --- | --- | --- | ---